I recently rode Amtrak for the first time, and I must admit that the United States can do better in the area of rail travel.

 I read on the way to DC that more than 80% of Amtrak trains are late.
 Mine arrived about two and a half hours behind schedule.

 Despite only getting 2.2% of federal transportation subsidies in 2017, Amtrak has managed to survive as a national embarrassment with a small, overworked, though over-paid staff, dirty cars, and infrequent and slow service.
 The claim that Amtrak exists only because of plump government subsidies, as anti-Amtrak advocates would have budget-conscious Americans believe, is simply not true.
-There is a continuing demand for passenger rail service.
+There is a continuing demand for passenger rail service in the U.S.

 The government’s treatment of Amtrak is like parents’ pouring thousands of dollars into clothes for their daughter and then telling everyone that their son just doesn’t have the sense of fashion like little Suzie—while failing to mention that little Johnny has to make do with his $50 gift card he receives at Christmas.